Overview

 Alfred Linux Already Ships the Latest Kernel

-With RC8, Alfred Linux is the first distro on earth shipping Linux kernel 7.0 — now with 32 security modules across 3 dedicated hooks.
+With v7.77 GA, Alfred Linux is the first distro on earth shipping Linux kernel 7.0 — now with 38 security modules (including the Omahon Seal) across 3 dedicated hooks.
 Custom-compiled from Linus Torvalds' mainline source tree, with Debian Trixie's production config as the base.
-This isn't a random git snapshot — it's the official 7.0-rc7 release from kernel.org, built with make bindeb-pkg on 8 cores, adapted via make olddefconfig, and hardened with 16 boot security parameters, 45+ sysctl CIS L2 rules, a 30+ module blacklist, an nftables drop-by-default firewall, AppArmor enforced, fail2ban, AIDE file integrity, ClamAV antivirus, and LUKS2 full-disk encryption.
+This isn't a random git snapshot — it's the official 7.0-rc7 release from kernel.org, built with make bindeb-pkg on 8 cores, adapted via make olddefconfig, and hardened with 17 boot security parameters, 45+ sysctl CIS L2 rules, a 30+ module blacklist, an nftables drop-by-default firewall, AppArmor enforced, fail2ban, AIDE file integrity, ClamAV antivirus, and LUKS2 full-disk encryption.
 No other distro does this.
+Headline today: v7.77 Kingdom extends the same kernel story with 42 live-build hooks on the ga profile — see the overview card above.

 Build History